Sicilian Stuffed Artichokes

 • Remove the two outer layers of leaves as these are the toughest.

-• Rub it on the exposed parts of the leaves of the artichoke with the lemon half to keep it from turning brown.
+• Rub the exposed parts of the leaves of the artichoke with the lemon half to keep it from turning brown.

-• Spread the leaves as far apart as you can without breaking them off.
-They will bounce back into place but it will make it easier to get your ingredients between the leaves when you start to stuff them.
+• Spread the leaves as far apart as you can without breaking them.
+They will bounce back into place, but it will make it easier to get your ingredients between the leaves when you start to stuff them.

 • Repeat this with the remaining artichokes.

-Artichokes are in season and their tastiest in the spring.
+Artichokes are in season and are the tastiest in the spring.
 There is a smaller artichoke season again in early fall.

 Try to select artichokes that are about the same size so that they cook evenly and are done at the same time.